Label Alignment Regularization for Distribution Shift: Background: Label Alignment

-Note that the last term $\sum_{i={d+1}}^n (y_i^U)^2$ can be dropped as it is a constant and does not affect the optimization.
-We can interpret the first term in the rewritten objective~\eqref{eq:lr-rewrite-final} as linear regression on a smaller subspace and the second term as a regularization term implicitly enforcing label alignment property on the training data $(\Phi, y)$.
+We can interpret the first term in the rewritten objective~\eqref{eq:lr-rewrite-final} as linear regression on a smaller subspace and the second term as a regularization term implicitly enforcing label alignment property on the training data $(\Phiv, \yv)$.

+The latter is because minimizing the second term has the effect of regularizing the predictions so they likely align with the top singular vectors.
+This is because: